|Artists Home History Glossary Guides Publishers Techniques Topicals Warfare Blog Contact|

 Luiz Felipe Usabal Hernandez 1876-1937

 Usabal was a painter who seemed to have work in Valencia.
 He also illustrated a number of film posters and glamour postcards that sometimes leaned toward the risqué.
+During World War One he provided a number of illustrations for postcards, many of which were used by German publishers.

 Marina Uspenskaya 1925-2007